 Anyone who knows anything about photography will be familiar with Karl Zeiss, whose focus screens were used in great quality cameras.
-The names of the makers will be familiar to readers as being Canon, Nikon and Pentax.
+The names of the makers will be familiar to readers like Canon, Nikon, and Pentax.
 These same screens have been used in the manufacturing process of skiing goggles produced by Rossignol as it was found that these give wonderful protection and comfort but also need to give the skier great focal range.
 Thus, the production of the goggles by Rossignol became synonymous with quality.

 Variable light transmission at 30 percent has been incorporated into the production of lightweight spherical goggle replacement lenses, giving the eyes greater protection.
 That’s important on a ski slope where reflection from the sun is strong and ultra violet damage potential increased.
-Once again, Rossignol used experience of mountainous terrain to produce ultimate protection.
+Once again, Rossignol used the experience of mountainous terrain to produce ultimate protection.

 Protection and safety

-From the very early days of production and the original thoughts of Abel Rossingnol, safety has always been seriously considered when designing all ski and snowboard equipment.
+From the very early days of production and the original thoughts of Abel Rossignol, safety has always been seriously considered when designing all ski and snowboard equipment.
 The Rossifoam Vest back protection bears in mind the strains that the vertebrae is put to during ski activities.
 This extra protection helps to keep the posture perfect when taking to the slopes.
 That’s important when speeds of 157 miles per hour can be reached on skis.
-That’s amazing strain on the body.
+That’s an amazing strain on the body.

-From its early roots, Rossignol have designed ski and snowboard equipment with safety in mind.
+From its early roots, Rossignol has designed ski and snowboard equipment with safety in mind.
 All items go through rigorous testing because the reputation built up by Rossignol is such that any product put on the market with that brand name must live up to it.
 The “pure mountain company” are still using the very same criteria when designing ski wear and snowboarding equipment, as they did when the company was founded.
 It’s a lifestyle, rather than a hobby.
 It incorporates the conditions which are typical of mountainous regions, the quality of the snow and the needs of those who courageously take to the slopes each year that are the first considerations.
 The safety in a mountainous area is part and parcel of that picture.